 CommunityNet Aotearoa defines governance as ‘the job of the governing body, such as a committee or board, to provide direction, leadership and control’.
 In a nutshell, governance is how a group is run.

 As a community group grows, people’s roles will become more distinctive within the levels of operation.
 Once funding is received and staff are employed, the group also becomes accountable to stakeholders and it’s important to have more formal systems in place.
 Each group will have its own system, but good governance is essential.
 It’s about working towards your goals while also functioning well on a day-to-day basis.

 Governance and management: what’s the difference?

 Governing officers look at the bigger picture, including strategy, policies, funding and processes.
-Meanwhile, in large organisations the more practical, day-to-day side is run by the management team, led by a co-ordinator or CEO.
+Meanwhile, in large organisations the more practical, day-to-day side is run by the management team, led by a co-ordinator, general manager or CEO.
 The management team is in charge of project management and delivery, as well as staff and/or volunteers.

 Whatever the size of your group, there should be a clear understanding of everyone’s roles and responsibilities as well as ongoing communication between members.
 If members have multiple roles, they may need to make clear which role they are performing when doing certain tasks.